facebookincubator/Bowler/docs/basics-refactoring.md

 > Note: take care to ensure that matched and captured elements still meet the
 > expectations of your modifier function.
 They may have already been transformed
-> (or entirely removed or replaced) by previous modifiers.o
+> (or entirely removed or replaced) by previous modifiers.

 ### Processors